Lorti/austrians-against-humanity/README.md

 * Print stylesheet that looks like Cards Against Humanity... with mountains, I guess?
 * Deciding on a final card size in cm, because Austrians don't use weird imperial units!
 * Lots of questions and answers!
 We are open for pull requests, hit us!
+* Implement a review process to find the best questions and answers.